 Job vacancies for podiatrists are often not advertised.
 Approach podiatry businesses directly for work opportunities, or ask Podiatry New Zealand to be connected to a mentor.

 Most podiatrists are self-employed

-Over two-thirds of podiatrists are self-employed.
+Seventy seven percent of podiatrists are self-employed.
 Podiatrists may also work for:

 - established private practices

 - universities, teaching or doing research